ktenzer/keithtenzer.com/_posts/2025-05-16-Agentic_AI_Frameworks.md

 ## Recommendations
 Based on my experience working with these Agentic frameworks, here are some practical recommendations:

-- **OpenAI Agents SDK**: Best if you're using OpenAI as main frontier LLM and are comfortable with some vendor lock-in (Lig).
+- **OpenAI Agent SDK**: Best if you're using OpenAI as main frontier LLM and are comfortable with some vendor lock-in.
 - **Temporal**: Ideal for any agent, especially if they require durability, fault-tolerance, scalability, and production-grade features.
 Also supports polyglot development.
 - **CrewAI**: A good option for simpler agents where durability isn't critical and operational overhead must be minimal.
 - **LangGraph**: Suitable for lightweight, code-first agents with tight LLM integration and limited durability needs.